speckleworks/SpeckleBlender/README.md

 ## Usage

 Usage is fairly simple, but for now is with a couple caveats:
-~~1.
-There must be an already created profile in your SpeckleSettings folder (`AppData/Local/SpeckleSettings`) with an authentication token.
+1. ~~There must be an already created profile in your SpeckleSettings folder (`AppData/Local/SpeckleSettings`) with an authentication token.
 Although it is possible to create a profile and login using the Python client, this is not yet exposed in Blender.~~
-~~2.
-SpeckleBlender will take the first profile in this folder.
+2. ~~SpeckleBlender will take the first profile in this folder.
 This is hard-coded at the moment, but will change when the login system is properly implemented.~~
 3. Currently, only Mesh objects are supported.
 Importing Breps is possible, but will only import their display mesh.
 Polylines and curves will be introduced soon.
 Anything else will be ignored.

 **SpeckleBlender** adds some operators: